AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

 * _decisionScopes_ is an array of decision scopes for which propositions are requested.
-* _timeout_ is a duration in seconds specifying the maximum time to wait for the event to complete.
+* _timeout_ is a duration in seconds specifying the maximum time `getProposition` will wait for completion before returning `NSError`.
 * _completion_ is invoked with propositions dictionary of type `NSDictionary<AEPDecisionScope*, AEPOptimizeProposition*>`.
 An `NSError` is returned if SDK fails to retrieve the propositions.

 #### Example